Last Updated on January 29, 2023 by Jessica Lauren Vine

 When you consider these main points and make sure to hit them all, you’ll be good to go and a true happy camper.

-How Much Power Does It Take to Run an
+How Much Power Does It Take to Run an RV Oven?

 The good news is that RV ovens almost always run off of propane.
-Even if you don’t have electric hookups where you’re camping, you’ll be able to use your
+Even if you don’t have electric hookups where you’re camping, you’ll be able to use your RV oven and range.
+Keep in mind that not all RV ovens are propane, so if that’s something you want, make sure you don’t accidentally buy an electric one.

 An average oven will take about 3,000 watts of power so unless you have shore power, it makes things much more difficult.
 A big enough portable generator could power it, but that can get expensive and requires propane or gas anyway.

-With its centralized high output burner and its improved flame distribution, it allows for a good cooking experience.
+With its centralized high-output burner and its improved flame distribution, it allows for a good cooking experience.
 The stovetop features a high-output 9,000 BTU burner and two enhanced 6,500 rear burners so your food can cook faster.

 The one-piece porcelain grate make allows for easy use with pots and pans.
 To reduce rattling during travel days, they made it with cushioned grommets.
-Overall, a very well-designed
+Overall, a very well-designed RV oven.

 The ignition type is piezo, which allows for a quick and safe start.